 Domains, backend & responsive design

-We webdesigners are familiar with domain hosting, know how to get dive into code and backend, can find and fix bugs.
-Very few programs offer a sufficiently mature use on mobile devices, which is of course insufficient in the long run with over 60 percent access from smaller screens.
+As a web designer, you're familiar with domain hosting, know how to access the backend, and can find and fix errors.
+Very few programs offer sufficiently sophisticated use on mobile devices – which is of course insufficient in the long run with over 60 percent access from smaller screens.

 What else do we pay attention to?
-SEO-optimized content, fast loading times, web-optimized images and videos, font pairings and sizes, legal backgrounds.
-Why does the flow of a website look harmonious?
+SEO-optimized content, fast loading times, web-optimized images and videos, font pairings and font sizes, legal requirements.
+Why does a user flow of a website appear harmonious?
 How much text is too much?
-How do we arrange information in such a way that it is easily digestible for the reader - and thus reaches him in the first place?
+How do we arrange information in such a way that it is easily digestible for readers and reaches them?

-These are tasks we deal with every day.
-Tasks, which are foreign to beginners and are not covered by themes and page builders.
+These are all topics we deal with every day.
+Topics that are foreign to newcomers at first and are not easily covered by page builders and themes.